Title

 The Professional Regulation Commission prohibits the unauthorized reproduction, distribution, and possession of test booklets and questionnaires from licensure examinations, enforcing strict penalties against violators to protect the integrity of the examination process.

-Per the operating guidelines of the PRC and the Boards, used test booklets and questionnaires are to be destroyed after every licensure examination.
+It states that, per operating guidelines, used test booklets and test questionnaires are to be destroyed after every licensure examination.

-The resolution took effect fifteen (15) days after its publication in a newspaper of general circulation, following adoption on August 1, 2008.
+After fifteen (15) days from its publication in a newspaper of general circulation.

 Analyze Cases Smarter, Faster